Door-To-Door Solicitors and Peddlers

 Does the Village regulate door-to-door solicitors?

 Yes, solicitors within the Village of Lombard must apply for and be approved for a permit to solicit in the Village.
 Solicitors must also adhere to specific guidelines and rules regulating door-to-door solicitation.
-A list of the solicitors currently holding a permit to solicit within the Village is listed on the Village of Lombard website below (www.villageoflombard.org/solicitors).
+A list and photos of the solicitors currently holding a permit to solicit within the Village is listed on the Village of Lombard website at www.villageoflombard.org/solicitors.

 Do solicitors need to identify themselves?